andrewstuart/goq/README.md

 --
     import "astuart.co/goquery-unmarshal"

-Package goq was built to allow to to declaratively unmarshal your HTML into go structs using struct tags composed of css selectors.
+Package goq was built to allow users to declaratively unmarshal HTML into go structs using struct tags composed of css selectors.

 We've made a best effort to behave very similarly to JSON and XML decoding as